-Curtis was the representative for Pennsylvania’s 19th congressional district and was a Republican.
+Curtis was the representative for Pennsylvania’s 19th congressional district as a Republican.
 He served from 1873 to 1875.

 He was previously the representative for Pennsylvania’s 24th congressional district as a Democrat from 1853 to 1855; and the representative for Pennsylvania’s 23rd congressional district as a Democrat from 1851 to 1853.